-The Village Château-d’Oex
+The Village Château-d’Oex in Switzerland

 We arrived in the area just before lunch and as we had been driving for quite some time, we started our Pays-d’Enhaut experience by Château-d’Oex.
 You should definitely walk through the small village and you will quickly see how all the shops are neat, tidy and well presented, ready for the passing tourists.
 Cosy bakeries/coffee shops and nice restaurants invite you to relax and enjoy the authentic Château-d’Oex.

 To the kids delight there is a great playground with an adjacent crazy golf (mini golf) and a buvette at the lower end of the village right before the semi pedestrian zone.
 Why semi-?
 Cars are still allowed to drive through but at a reduced speed of 20km/h.
 Next to the playground you will find a large underground car park.
 Above it are tennis courts and a football field.

 Before heading to our lunch venue we wandered up to the church which is situated on a small hill in the middle of the village.
 Definitely a magical place which affords a beautiful view over all of the village and beyond.

 If you need any food shopping, in addition to the local artisanal shops you will also find a large Coop situated next to the Le Chalet Restaurant.

 Château-d’Oex has many restaurants where you can choose to have lunch but what is special about Le Chalet is the cheese making demonstration.
 Therefore we opted to have lunch here.

 Whilst you are enjoying a cheese fondue (made from their own cheese) you can at the same time observe the traditional cheese making process.